dsa-ou/m269-installer/docs/install-windows.md

 > **Tip:** Do _not_ remove these files, so that
 > you can re-install the software, if needed.

-You will also have file `start.ps1`, which makes it easier to use the software.
+You will also have file `start.ps1`, which is needed to use the software.
-Now proceed to the instructions on how to [use the software](usage.md).